Specialist Support - Level 4

 - I am frequently missing from home

 - I have been kicked out of home, or I have left home as I am not safe there

 - I am subject to a Youth Justice Court Order

 - I have retreated socially, or I am struggling with my emotional/mental health and this is having a significant impact on me

 - I have been abandoned or severely neglected by my parent/carer

-- I am being significantly emotionally abused by my parent, my carer or my partner
+- I am being significantly emotionally abused by my parent, carer and/or partner

-- Others have significant concerns about my reliance on drugs or alcohol
+- others have significant concerns about my resilience on drugs and/or alcohol

-- I am home educated, there are serious concerns for my safety
+- I am home educated and there are serious concerns about my safety.

 - I am at significant risk because my carer cannot parent me properly